ecosia/pycon22-prometheus-workshop/README.md

 You should then be able to access the Prometheus dashboard on `http://localhost:9090`

+#### Navigating the Prometheus UI and using PromQL to query metrics

 Prometheus should find and immediately start scraping metrics from the application container.
 You can check that it's found the application container by looking at the list of "targets" that Prometheus is scraping `http://localhost:9090/targets`

-### Section 4: Prometheus Queries

 Prometheus using it's own query language called [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 You can enter PromQL queries in the `/graph` page of the Prometheus UI.